 Open fires and older wood burners are inefficient

 - Open fires are often very inefficient - most of the heat is lost up the chimney.
-Open fires may warm the room they occupy a little bit, but create such a draft that they draw cold air into the rest of the house.
+Open fires may warm the room they occupy a little bit, but create such a draught that they draw cold air into the rest of the house.
 Open fires also produce large amounts of air pollution

 - Older wood burners and pot belly stoves are less energy efficient and produce more air pollution.